jbellis/colbert-live/docs/colbert-live-astra.md

         # Create tables asynchronously
         futures = []

-        # for simplicity we don't actually have a records table, but if we
+        # for simplicity, we don't actually have a records table, but if we
         # wanted to add things like title, creation date, etc., that's where it would go

-        # Create chunks table
+        # Create pages table
         futures.append(self.session.execute_async(f"""
             CREATE TABLE IF NOT EXISTS {self.keyspace}.pages ( record_id uuid,